andrefcasimiro/impact-code-challenge/README.md

 # back-end instructions
 1. Install any dependencies with `npm install`
+2. Compile the project using `tsc`.
+The dist/ folder should contain all the transpiled /src .ts files as .js files
-2. `npm start` to lift up the server and the api
+3. `npm start` to lift up the server and the api